bjc/clint/README.md

 cargo features: `isr-8`, `isr-16`, `isr-32`, `isr-64`, `isr-128`, or
 `isr-256`.
 By default, 32 slots are available.

+If you're using a nightly toolchain, you can enable an optimization when calling handlers by turning on the `const-fn` feature.
+This will save one conditional branch on every call.

 # Example Code

 See the `examples` directory for some simple examples.